Breadcrumbs

 “I met people I wouldn’t normally speak to.
 Coming to Waikato wasn’t just about the degree, but working with young professionals and preparing you for the workforce.”

 The Bachelor of Business is a three-year degree offered by Waikato Management School, ranked #1 in New Zealand for Business & Economics, and is available at both the Tauranga and Hamilton campuses.
-To find out more, click here.
+To find out more, visit the Bachelor of Business page.